List of Gymnastics Skills

 Tap Swing on Bars

-The tap swing is a swing on uneven bars in which the gymnast briefly lets go of and re-grips the bars.
-This skill is a building block for gymnastics bar routines.
+The tap swing is a swing on uneven bars in which the gymnast briefly lets go of and then re-grips the bars.
+This skill is a basic building block for most gymnastics bar routines.

 Turns on One Foot

 This skill is used in nearly every element of gymnastics.
+It is the pivoting of a single foot on either the beam or the floor.
 The ability to turn on one foot is essential for gymnasts to be able to pull off successful floor and beam routines.
 On its own, this skill may not seem very impressive.
 But when used in combination with other maneuvers, it is absolutely essential.

 The cartwheel is another foundational skill that provides the basis for gymnasts to be able to perform more advanced techniques.
 This move is essentially a sideways rotation of the body in which the gymnast starts in a standing position and moves sideways with their hands on the floor and their legs in a split position.
 The cartwheel is completed when the gymnast has finished the rotation and returned to a standing position.

 This is when a gymnast performs a cartwheel in midair and avoids touching their hands to the ground in the process.
 The aerial cartwheel is also known as the side aerial or simply the aerial.